 More overgrown shrubbery partially blocks the stairs to the porch.
-This is not very appealing for a potential homebuyer visiting the home.
+This is

 Deutsche Bank left this door open and unsecured.

 The gutters on this home are obstructed, with plants inside that have grown and since died.
 Obviously Deutsche has neglected these gutters for a while.